The Definitive Guide to E-commerce SEO

 What Technical Problems with E-commerce SEO Can You Face?

 This problem is often faced by large businesses.
 On such sites, there are thousands of products that are difficult to keep track of and can duplicate each other.

 There are several reasons for the emergence of duplicate pages:

-- The site creates a URL for each version of the product.
+- The site creates several URL variations for each product version.

 - The same content is repeated on different pages.

 It is difficult to write a unique text for several almost identical products.
 Therefore, it is quite normal if the content intersects.
 It is not normal if the text that is repeated is longer than 100 words.
 The search engine will consider such content to be a duplicate.

 The best option is to create a completely unique description for each item.
 If this is not possible, you can still improve your SEO situation in other ways.

 Create an up-to-date content map to understand where the duplicated content is located.